 Early Childhood Education Assessment (ECEA)

-The Early Childhood Education Assessment (ECEA) SCASS works to enhance young children's learning and school success from birth through 3rd grade.
-ECEA focuses on helping states design and implement standards for children's learning and development through early childhood program quality, child and program assessments, data systems, and accountability initiatives for early education, kindergarten and primary grade programs.
+The Early Childhood Education Assessment (ECEA) SCASS works to enhance young children's learning and school success from birth through 3rd grade by helping states design and implement standards for children & classroom/program quality, child & program assessments, and data, accountability & program improvement systems for early education, kindergarten and primary grade programs.

 2013-14 Associate Members: Data Recognition Corporation, NEA, Northwest Evaluation Association and SRI

 - ProgramNational Conference on Student Assessment (NCSA)